deviare/jobfinder/README.md

 # jobfinder

-This script scarp linkedin jobs offerts with Selenium and write company sites down, then crowl each sites looking for emails address using regex and write them down.
+This script scarp linkedin jobs offerts with Selenium, then crawl each company sites looking for emails address using regex and save data in the database.
 Optionaly can send mail to apply to the job, must provide credentials for smtp server, body text, and attachement (Curriculum)

-The program assume you have firefox and geckodriver installed respectively in /usr/bin/firefox-esr and /usr/local/bin/geckodriver and you are using a *nix-like system ( if you don't, you should)
+The program assume you have firefox and geckodriver installed respectively in /usr/bin/firefox-esr and /usr/local/bin/geckodriver and you are using a *nix-like system

 The program is build to run with a linkedin account with italian lenguage.